Providence Milwaukie Community Teaching Kitchen

 Learn how one patient used the “cooking matters” classes to learn and incorporate new skills, so that her children would not repeat the same poor eating habits that she once had.

-The Community Teaching Kitchen and conference rooms are available for groups from within Providence Health & Services and the community.
+The Community Teaching Kitchen is available for groups from within Providence Health & Services and the community.
 A physician referral is not necessary for these services.